a0972199950/aotter-blog-ver2/README.md

 $ npm run install

 # connect to your local mongo database through port 27017
+# if needed, edit database url in the file "config/dev.env"
+mongod --dbpath YOUR_LODAL_MONGO_DATABASE_URL

 # serve with hot reload at localhost:3000
 $ npm run dev